-(ix) Provisions to assure safety and health requirements of WAC 173-340-810 are met; and
+(ix) Provisions to assure safety and health requirements of WAC 173-340-810 are met;

+(x) An inadvertent discovery plan meeting the requirements in WAC 173-340-815; and

-(x) Other information as required by the department.
+(xi) Other information as required by the department.

 (c) Operation and maintenance plan.
 An operation and maintenance plan that presents technical guidance and regulatory requirements to assure effective operations under both normal and emergency conditions.
 The operation and maintenance plan shall include the following elements, as appropriate: